Trade Gold Trading

 Commodity Trading Pivot Points

-Pivot points is a set of indicators developed by floor traders in the commodities markets to determine potential turning points, also known as "pivots".
+Pivot points is a set of indicators developed by floor traders in the markets to determine potential turning points, also known as "pivots".
 These points are calculated to determine levels in which the sentiment of the commodity trend could change from "bullish" to "bearish."
 Commodities traders use these points as markers of support and resistance.

 These points are calculated as the average of the high, low and close from the previous session: